 Its getting dark.
 The Turks have missed their opportunity to get their artillery on to the hill to shell the Allied shipping.
 To get a victory the Turks must now push the Allies off the ridge.
 Conversely for the Allies to win they need too push the Turks out of Baku.
 Given the correlation of forces near the city that is looking like a considerable challenge.

-I have made one or two minor tweaks to the scenario since playing and we are aiming to re-fight the battle in or around the 100th anniversary in September.
+I have made one or two minor tweaks to the scenario since playing and we are aiming to re-fight the battle on the "BBB Bash" day in May.

 Back to Scenario